-The UKNFS with the NRNA and multiple other UK Nepali community organisations, in conjunction with local authorities, public service organisations, even major components of national government departments and agencies have seen major degrees of need where structured, comprehensive information on the socio-cultural demographics of the UK Nepali community are concerned.
+The UKNFS with the Non-Residential Nepali Association UK (NRNA UK) and many other UK Nepali community organisations, in conjunction with local authorities, public service organisations, even major components of national government departments and agencies have seen major degrees of need where structured, comprehensive information on the socio-cultural demographics of the UK Nepali community are concerned.

 This information resource in its online website version, here, and in its book/PDF form, at last addresses needs and issues, common to both community members, and service providing organisations, agencies and entities; in this, mitigating to a considerable degree the failure of strategic decision-making level public servants in the Office of National Statistics (ONS) Census 2021 in regard to a dedicated Nepali entry (because of the unique circumstance of the vast majority of Nepali community members in the UK being or related to former British Army Gurkhas) on the Census.

 The purposes of the latter are of the most important and practical information need, kinds.
 When we know that many, especially the elderly, newer members of the UK Nepali community have very limited English skills, the hard copy, paper form is much more the preferred means of providing information; a fact that has been made clear to the ONS.